RomLab/system-for-underfloor-heating-v2.0/README.md

 ### Thermoelectric drives Salus T30NC

 In the picture 21 is a Salus T30NC thermoelectric drive is used for control valves for individual heating circuits.
-It is supply with 24 V DC, maximum current peak when turn on it is 250 mA.
+It is supplied with 24 V DC, maximum current peak when turned on is 250 mA.
 Operating power is 2 W. The thread size is M30 × 1.5 mm.
-Maximum valve stem stroke length is 4 mm.
+The maximum valve stem stroke length is 4 mm.
 The drive force is 100 N (±10%).
-The time for opening is approximately 2 minutes.
-It is type of NC (Normally Closed).
+The opening time is approximately 2 minutes.
+It is a type of NC (Normally Closed).
 When the power is off, the valve is closed.
-The 12 of these drives are used for each floor.
+Twelve of these drives are used for each floor.

 <p align="center">
 <img src="pictures-of-final-products/others/thermoelectric-drive-salus-t30nc-24v.png" width="250px" alt="Thermoelectric drive Salus T30NC.">